 Your content should always be prepared with your audience in mind.
 Make it easy for your audience to have a good experience.

 Try to reply to both pressing and constructive feedback and questions.
 You should also make a point to respond to disgruntled feedback when appropriate.
-Apologizing, offering up a solution, or even just offering up the opportunity to discuss the concern can go a long way.
+Engaging in meaningful dialogue, apologizing (when necessary), offering up a solution, or even just offering up the opportunity to discuss the concern can go a long way.
 However, speech that is obscene, threatening, abusive or illegal in any manner, however, is unacceptable and must be immediately removed.

 As administrator, it is your responsibility to identify the offending posts and report the user to the social media platform administrators.
 If the situation is serious enough, alert campus police.
 You can choose to take a screen capture of the offending materials for future reference.